top of page

 3 Day Course Description:

-DVNP Day 1 - After an intro and safety briefing we will underway to our destination.
-Understanding your vehicles capabilities is key to knowing what obstacles you can tackle and so we'll take look at and talk about your vehicle and other 4x4/AWD vehicles and what limitations they might have.
-Additionally we go through recovery gear and understanding the basics for tackling a variety of terrain that you may encounter and we will have a demo of the high lift jack and some of its various uses.
+DVNP Day 1 - After introductions and a safety briefing we will get underway to our 1st destination, the Eureka Valley Dunes.
+We start with understanding your vehicles capabilities, which is key to knowing what obstacles you can tackle.
+We'll take look at and talk about your vehicle and other 4x4 and AWD vehicles and what limitations they might have.
+Additionally we go through recovery gear and understanding the basics for tackling a variety of terrain that you may encounter.
+Additionally we will have a demo of the famous high lift jack and some of its variety of uses.
 That night we'll spend time around the fire talking about overland set-ups and camping, telling stories and getting more acquainted.

 Included: